abdelhak2406/abdelhak2406/README.md

 ## 🔭 I'm a 22yo,  computer science student at University of Science and Technology Houari Boumediene, Algeria.

-- 🌱 I’m currently alive and working on named entity recongnition nlp task!
+- 🌱 I’m currently alive
 - 🥅 2022 Goals:
   - Contribute more to Open Source projects,
   - Learn more about containerz and virtualization